 1. Choose the elements of your bouquet

 First, you need to decide on the color palette you’ll be using.
 Traditionally most wedding bouquets are consisted of white and cream flowers but feel free to choose whatever color you like.
-You can find inspiration in lots of things: the overall floral design or the aesthetic of your wedding, any emotions you wish your bouquet to convey, whether it is an evening or a morning wedding, the location, even your wedding dress.
-You can choose sentimental, contrasting, or matching colors, soft or vibrant tones, light or dark shades.
+You can find inspiration in lots of things: the overall floral design or the aesthetic of your wedding, any emotions you wish your bouquet to convey, whether it is an evening or a morning wedding, the location, and even your wedding dress.
+You can choose sentimental, contrasting, or matching colors, soft or vibrant tones, light or darker shades.
 Whatever you choose though, prefer to stick to shades of either a single color or a small range of colors.

 Once you’ve made your decision, you can move on with choosing your flowers.
 You’ll need two types of flowers: your strong primary flowers and some secondary flowers.

 For the primary flowers, some excellent ideas could be roses, orchids, calla lilies, hydrangeas, peonies, dahlias, magnolias, and many many more.
 Choose 1-3 of your choice, but make sure to pick flowers with strong and long enough stems, cause they’ll be the ones to support the overall bouquet.
 Also, remember to keep seasonality in mind too.
 If you wish for out-of-the-season flowers or ones that grow sporadically during the year they might be quite hard to find, and more expensive as well.